yezero/sandstorm/docs/developing/http-apis.md

 **Note**: API tokens created this way must be used within 5 minutes, or else they [automatically expire](https://github.com/sandstorm-io/sandstorm/search?utf8=%E2%9C%93&q=selfDestructDuration).
-To prevent this from becoming a serious problem, the Sandstorm shell automatically refreshes the IFRAME every 5 minutes.
+To prevent this from becoming a serious problem, the Thurly shell automatically refreshes the IFRAME every 5 minutes.

 ### Parameters to renderTemplate()